ScottGuymer/scottguymer/content/post/monitoring-in-a-cloud-native-world.md

 We should move away from the traditional APM style vendors (New Relic, AppD etc) in favour of having each application explicitly have to implement the reporting of the metrics it cares most about.
 This forces development teams to have to think about the way their application operates and what is important to the application during its operation and what is important for monitoring the usefulness or success of the application itself.
 Rather than just relying on a 3rd party "tool" to take care of this and no thought being put into it.

+## Power of peer review

+One of the major not so obvious benefits in this approach is that we are "writing code" for our metrics.
+This means that it will have to go through the standard peer review process your teams use, in lots of teams this is sort of pull request within git.
+This means that this code has to be reviewed, discussed and refactored before it makes it into your application.